 Director of Property Management

 Prior to joining Rubenstein Partners, Sal was a Regional Vice President of Property Management with Liberty Property Trust, where he oversaw the property management operations of over 18 million sf of office, flex and industrial space.
 Since 1989, Sal has worked in all aspects of the real estate management field for both small and large developers throughout the Eastern United States.
 In that time, Sal earned the designations of ARM, CPM, and CCIM and has held positions as a property manager, general manager, regional manager, director and vice president; his list of past and current clients include many of Fortune’s 100 top companies.
-Throughout his career, Sal has had an affinity for customer service and exceeding the needs of his clients.
+Throughout his career, Sal has had an affinity for customer service, creating value through operations and exceeding the needs of his clients.

 Regional Director of Washington, DC